zelaskov/zelaskov.github.io/_posts/2021-10-27-CloudWatch-Events.md

 date: 2021-10-27
 ---

-recently, i've ran into an issue that one of my colleagues removed CloudFormation stack because he thought that it is no longer used,and long story short, it caused some issues for us. i started to wonder if there is a way to somehow monitor CloudFormation stacks. and then i remembered that CloudTrail stores all AWS API events, CloudFormation ones as well.
+recently, i've run into an issue that one of my colleagues removed CloudFormation stack because he thought that it is no longer used,and long story short, it caused some issues for us. i started to wonder if there is a way to somehow monitor CloudFormation stacks. and then i remembered that CloudTrail stores all AWS API events, CloudFormation ones as well.

 so basically i wanted any kind of notification if somebody deletes CloudFormation stack, preferably a mail. turns out, it is super easy to do using AWS SNS and AWS CloudWatch Event rules.